A Jones – White Swan Dentist

-Antiwrinkle injections involve having a small amount of Botulinum Toxin A solution placed just beneath the skin.
+Antiwrinkle injections involve having a small amount of solution placed just beneath the skin.
 This is placed with the smallest possible injection to make the treatment as comfortable as possible.
-It works by preventing nerves from communicating with muscles.
-The muscle is held still preventing wrinkles from developing and allowing existing wrinkles to fade away over time.

-The effect will gradually set in so your friends and family will not know you’ve had the treatment, unless you tell them!
+The effect will slowly set in so your friends and family will not know you've had the treatment, unless you tell them!

-The treatment is not permanent and will gradually wear off after 3-5 months.
-You may wish to have a top up at that point or wait for wrinkles to reappear before having the treatment again.
+The treatment is not permanent and will gradually wear off after 4-6 months.
+You may wish to have top ups at that point or wait for wrinkles to reappear before having the treatment again.

 Paralysing: the solution has no effect on muscles themselves so following treatment you will still be able to move the muscles of your face to express emotion.

 Poisonous: the solution does not travel around your body or affect other parts and so you cannot be poisoned or overdose.

 Addictive: Since it does not spread through your body, there is also no way it can become addictive.
 The results however may be moreish!